DougBurke/ISMabs/README.md

  * `atomic_data/AtomicData.fits`

     Atomic database binary fits file.
-This must reside in the directory atomic_data inside the folder where the model is located.
+This should reside in the directory atomic_data inside the folder where the model is located, although it can be moved by setting the ISMABSROOT xset variable, as described below in the Atomic Data section below.

  * `ismabs.f90`